ai-vbrain/pyMEAL/README.md

 For detailed instructions on how to use each module of the **pyMEAL** software, please refer to the [tutorial section on our GitHub repository](https://github.com/ai-vbrain/pyMEAL).

+Finally, create and activate a virtual environment, then install **pyMEAL**.
 ```python
 conda create -n pyMEAL python=3.9
 conda activate pyMEAL